openslide/openslide-bin/README.md

 All dependencies must be built with [Meson][], even those that don't natively support Meson.
-For many common libraries, a Meson port is available from Meson's [wrapdb][].
-Otherwise, you'll need to port the library's build system to Meson and submit the port to wrapdb (or to the upstream project if its maintainers are interested).
+For many common libraries, a Meson port is available from Meson's [WrapDB][].
+Otherwise, you'll need to port the library's build system to Meson and submit the port to WrapDB (or to the upstream project if its maintainers are interested).

 To add a dependency to openslide-bin:

-1. Use `meson wrap install` to add the dependency's wrap file from wrapdb to the `subprojects` directory.
+1. Use `meson wrap install` to add the dependency's wrap file from WrapDB to the `subprojects` directory.
 2. Add the dependency to `_PROJECTS` in `common/software.py`.
    - Test update checking by running `./bintool updates`.
 If this complains